 I was up and moving by 4:30.
 Granted it was slow going whilst I woke up but I had just over 200km to cover and I wanted to make into a quick ride.
 Chris and Jack, however, had other ideas!

 After clearing Carluke and Biggar it was back into some beautiful country again.
 I felt good, the first 50km seemed to fly by and then I got to the Talla Reservoir.
-As I glider along the shoreline I couldn’t help but wonder where the hell the road went as all I could see wasn’t what looked like a single track path going very sharply up the side hill ahead.
+As I glided along the shoreline I couldn’t help but wonder where the hell the road went as all I could see was what looked like a single track going very sharply up the side of a hill.

-As I got closer to the end of the reservoir my worst fears we’re confirmed with the presence of then frequently seen 20% gradient road sign.
+As I got closer to the end of the reservoir my worst fears were confirmed with the presence of the frequently seen 20% gradient road sign.

-A good thing I hadn’t had a massive breakfast as I was firmly chewing on my bars grinding away up the climb toward an the Megget Reservoir just over the hill.
+A good thing I hadn’t had a massive breakfast as I was firmly chewing on my bars grinding away up the climb towards the Megget Reservoir just over the hill.

 I made it, just, and began a welcome descent and flatter section on the run to Selkirk where a proper breakfast would be sought.

 About 10km from Selkirk I came up to Donald Munro and rode together for a while trading stories from the road until we got to Selkirk.
 Donald needed a good feed and went to a cafe but I knew if I sat down now I’d not be in a rush to get up so grabbed a few sandwiches and pressed on.